 - Interested in learning how to live with and get along with people

 - Accepting of physical work and community participation

 - Interested in increasing their knowledge, understanding and acceptance of their mental illness

 Some of our residents may be recovering from drug or alcohol abuse.
 They must, however, have an absence of active abuse.
 Individuals should have some self-care skills, be medication compliant and be in reasonable physical health.
 For a complete list of admissions criteria, please talk with our admissions staff at 440.426.2009 or send us a message.

 Our Virtual Introduction to Residence at Hopewell

-Our virtual introduction to Hopewell begins our clinical relationship with such prospective residents, introduces and orients them to Hopewell, and protects our current residents by requiring most prospective residents from community settings to be isolated from others for an individually-tailored period, typically 7 days, before they can enter our residential community.
+Our virtual introduction to Hopewell begins our clinical relationship with such prospective residents, introduces and orients them to Hopewell, and protects our current residents by requiring most not fully vaccinated prospective residents from community settings to be isolated from others for an individually-tailored period, typically 7 days, before they can enter our residential community.

 We have developed creative alternatives for prospective residents for whom our standard quarantine approach seems too difficult.
 Such alternatives have included options for those quarantining in homes shared with others not in quarantine, and for those who cannot quarantine from within easy non-stop driving distance.